dariasmyr/dariasmyr/README.md

 ### Milestones

-- Created  a NestJS Reccommendations server for processing AI messages and providing a list of recommended items from the database (with REST API support)
+- Created  a NestJS Reccommendations server for processing AI messages and providing a list of recommended items from the database (with REST API support and auto-generated Swagger documentation)
 - Moved a part of app’s functionality to the server using a system of micro-services
 - Created a REST / PostgREST interface for application interaction with microservers (dev PostgreSQL databases) + implemented functionality to update, sync, and setup dev micro-services with prod server
 - Configured Nginx as a reverse proxy in a docker container to manage traffic to multiple micro-services

 ### Stack

-Node.js, Nginx, PostgreSQL, Docker, Shell scripting (awk, bash, grep, etc.), Python, Git
+Node.js, Nginx, PostgreSQL, Docker, Swagger, Shell scripting, Python, Git

 ## Backend Developer